 Dan HardenCEO, Principal Designer

-Dan is President, CEO, and cofounder of Whipsaw.
-He is also the Principal Designer and directs the strategic and conceptual direction of most client accounts.
-His passion and experience combined with his personal philosophies about art, culture, psychology and technology permeate the work and the Whipsaw brand.
+Dan is CEO, Founder and Principal Designer of Whipsaw, an acclaimed product design and experience innovation company in Silicon Valley that has introduced 1000 products to market over the past 20 years for the world’s top companies.
+Dan is a highly active creative force and luminary in the design world.
+He directs the strategic and conceptual direction of most project engagements.
+Dan’s passion and experience combined with his personal philosophies about art, culture, psychology, and technology permeates the work and the brand.

-Fast Company magazine selected Dan as one of the 100 Most Creative People in Business 2014, calling him “design’s secret weapon”.
-Fast Company also featured Dan as a Master of Design in 2005.
-His views and work have also been featured in Abitare, Axis, Business Week, CNN, Domus, Form, Fortune, Metropolis, Newsweek, Time, Wired, and several design books.
-Dan was inducted into the World Technology Network in 2013, a curated membership that honors individuals doing “the most innovative work of the greatest likely long term significance”.
+Fast Company selected Dan as one of the “100 Most Creative People in Business,” calling him “design’s secret weapon.”
+Dan’s views and work have been featured in Abitare, Axis, Business Week, CNN, Domus, Form, Fortune, Metropolis, Newsweek, Time, Wired, and several design books.
+Dan was inducted into the World Technology Network, a curated membership community in association with TIME, Fortune and CNN that honors those individuals doing “the most innovative work of the greatest likely long term significance.”